Isobel Baillie: Later years, 1940–1983

 During the Second World War Baillie toured widely for ENSA, singing to troops and factory workers.
 In December 1941 she performed with Kathleen Ferrier for the first time; they became good friends as well as colleagues.
 After the war, Baillie made a second trip to New Zealand in 1948, returning home via the Far East, stopping in Singapore, Kuala Lumpur, and Penang, giving recitals in all of them.
 She sang in Honolulu in 1948, and Washington National Cathedral the following year; in 1953 she made a tour of southern Africa, giving recitals in cities including Nairobi, Salisbury, Johannesburg, Cape Town and Durban.

 By the mid-1950s, having mostly retired from concert performance, Baillie toured internationally, giving lecture-recitals and masterclasses.
 She embarked on a new career as a teacher at the Royal College of Music in London, from 1952 to 1957 and again from 1961 to 1964, in between which she was visiting professor of singing at Cornell University.
 In addition she taught for many years at the Royal Manchester School of Music.

-In 1982 she published her autobiography, Never Sing Louder than Lovely, described by Kennedy as "valuable for its details about the singing of Messiah and for vivid pen-portraits of her colleagues".
+In 1982, she published her autobiography, Never Sing Louder than Lovely, described by Kennedy as "valuable for its details about the singing of Messiah and for vivid pen-portraits of her colleagues".

-Baillie's husband, Harry, died in 1957, after which she moved from their house in Hampshire to St John's Wood, London.
-Her last home was back in Manchester, where she died on 24 September 1983 aged 88.
+Baillie's husband, Henry Leonard "Harry" Wrigley, died in 1957.
+She then moved from their house in Hampshire to St John's Wood, London.
+Her last home was back in Manchester, where she died on 24 September 1983 at the age of 88.
 She was survived by her daughter, Nancy Roberts (d.
 2012).

 Recordings

 Baillie's recording career stretched across fifty years.
 Her first recording was a test disc made in February 1924; her first commercial release came the following year; her last major recording was in 1953 in A Sea Symphony, in Decca's Vaughan Williams symphony cycle under Boult; and in 1974 she recorded a song by Harty, released to mark her eightieth birthday.

-Baillie was soprano soloist in complete recordings of Beethoven's Missa solemnis (under Beecham, 1937) and Messiah and Elijah (under Sargent, 1946 and 1947) In 2004 there was released for the first time a live recording, made in the Queen's Hall in 1937, of Beethoven's Ninth Symphony conducted by Toscanini with Baillie as soprano soloist.
+Baillie was soprano soloist in complete recordings of Beethoven's Missa solemnis (under Beecham, 1937) and Messiah and Elijah (under Sargent, 1946 and 1947) In 2004, there was released for the first time a live recording, made in the Queen's Hall in 1937, of Beethoven's Ninth Symphony conducted by Toscanini with Baillie as soprano soloist.
 With Ferrier she recorded duets by Purcell and Mendelssohn, Her solo recordings featured numerous pieces by Bach, Handel and Mendelssohn, but also arias or songs by composers including Arne, Brahms, Delius, Grieg, Harty, Haydn, Mozart, Offenbach, Rachmaninoff, Schubert and Schumann.